SWC-OSG-Workshop/2014-12-15-UChicago/intro.md

 *   [Department of Energy](http://www.energy.gov/)
 *   [National Science Foundation](http://www.nsf.gov/)

+We also thank Computation Institute, University of Chicago for building and running the first version of the workshop.

 Software Carpentry has been made possible by the generous support of:

 *   [Continuum Analytics](http://continuum.io/)